TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

-# How to setup Quality Profiles
+# How to setup Quality Profiles French

 *aka How to setup Custom Formats (French)*<br><br>